adammurdoch/model-experiments/README.md

                 implementation("some-backport")
             }
         }
-        java(17) // declares Java 17 as a target
+        java(17) // Declares Java 17 as a target
-        java(21) // declares Java 21 as a target
+        java(21) // Declares Java 21 as a target
     }
 }
 ```